FAQs about attending services in church

 What spiritual growth opportunities are there for adults?

-We have Bible Study Groups that meet, both face-to-face and also online.
-We have regular short courses throughout the year, which are advertised in advance.
+We have a Bible Study Group that meets weekly via Zoom We have occasional short courses throughout the year, which are advertised in advance.
 We also have plenty of opportunities to volunteer for ministry at the church.
 Again, speak to Rev Dr Steve for more information, or e-mail him.

 Will the Vicar try to tell me what to think, or believe, or how to vote?